Read This: The New Attacks on our Reproductive Rights

 So what do we do in the face of these new threats to our reproductive freedom?
 We don’t let their tricks go unnoticed!
 We stay informed so we can spot these types of bills if and when they come to our lawmakers.
 Then we can work to stop them.

 We can also make sure that the people in our community know that we are trusted sources of information and support.
 We won’t let these threats stop us from helping our community.
-And we’ll share more specific actions we can take to protect our reproductive rights in the weeks ahead.
+We’ll share more specific actions we can take to protect our reproductive rights in the weeks ahead.

 Recent Posts